lucasrbasso/goMarketplace/README.md

 ### About

-Marketplace is an app made with React Native to simulate an online shop, where user can buy, add to cart, increment and decrement items
+Marketplace is an app made with React Native to simulate an online shop, where user can buy, add to cart, increment and decrement items.

 ### Stacks and how to open: